 Coding bootcamps are among the best ways to break into an exciting and fulfilling career in tech.
 However, many aspiring coders are concerned about the cost of coding bootcamps.
 While there is no form of FAFSA for coding bootcamps, you can pay for your education with loans for coding bootcamps and other aid programs.

 This comprehensive guide will give you all the information you need to make a smart decision about how to pay for coding bootcamp.
-We’ll teach you about the different financing options, including private loans, monthly payment, government funding, and personal funding.
+We’ll teach you about the different financing options, including coding bootcamp scholarships, private loans, monthly payments, government funding, and personal funding.
 Read below to learn more about paying for an online coding bootcamp.